ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 ## {{ page.sections['general'] }}

 Measurements do always belong to a single inspection plan part.
-Depending on the purpose the measured values are included within a measurement (```DataMeasurement```) or not (```SimpleMeasurement```).
+Depending on the purpose, the measured values are included within a measurement (```DataMeasurement```) or not (```SimpleMeasurement```).
 Each measurement consists of the following properties:

 ### SimpleMeasurement

 Name         | Type        | Description
 -------------|-------------|--------------
-uuid         | Guid        | Identifies this measurement uniquely. partUuid     | Guid        | The uuid of the part the measurement belongs to. attributes   | Attribute[] | A set of attributes which specifies this measurement. lastModified | DateTime    | Contains the date and time of the last update applied to this measurement.
+uuid         | Guid        | Identifies the measurement uniquely. partUuid     | Guid        | The uuid of the part the measurement belongs to. attributes   | Attribute[] | A set of attributes which specifies this measurement. lastModified | DateTime    | Contains the date and time of the last update applied to this measurement.